ben-lehman/react-github-battle/README.md

 # react-github-battle
 Small react app that displays the most popular github repos based on programming language.
-The app also has a 'Battle Page' that lets you pull in two github users to compare there follwer and star count
+The app also has a 'Battle Page' that lets you pull in two github users to compare there follwer and star count.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/830fbe23-c86d-4afd-b143-5d6ae112a914/deploy-status)](https://app.netlify.com/sites/thirsty-lichterman-96c56e/deploys)